 CD) Take measures to protect the environment from pollution.

 FF) The Pilot when on the Bridge, has an advisory capacity.
-He does not, in any way, reduces the responsibilities of the Master and the OOW to continue navigating the vessel safely.
+He does not, in any way, reduce the responsibilities of the Master and the OOW to continue navigating the vessel safely.

-GG) Master shall not permit any person to stay in the bridge who has no concern with the immediate navigation of the vessel
+GG) The Master shall not permit any person to stay on the bridge who has no concern with the immediate navigation of the vessel

-HH) All OOW shall familiarize with Bridge Procedures Guide and the company’s Navigation Manual.
+HH) All OOW shall familiarize themselves with the Bridge Procedures Guide and the company’s Navigation Manual.

 II) The Master may add some guidelines in this bridge standing orders as he deems necessary.
 The Master’s standing orders should not be in conflict with the latter.

 JJ) The bridge standing orders shall not limit the Master or any Officer or crew member of his responsibility.
-They shall exercise good judgement according to governmental or international regulations.
+They shall exercise good judgment according to governmental or international regulations.